-Premier members have a weekly “Schedule” view in Mavenlink that displays all the tasks that have been allocated to you.
-You can copy an entire week’s allocated hours to your Timesheet with a single click.
+Premier members have a weekly Schedule view in Mavenlink that displays all of your tasks that have scheduled hours.
+You can copy an entire week’s scheduled hours to your Timesheet with a single click.

-To populate the Schedule view, a Project Manager with Financial Access in the Project Workspace can allocate teams and hours to tasks using the Task-level Resource Planning tool.
+To populate the Schedule view, a Project Manager with Project Financials access in the Project Workspace can allocate teams and hours to tasks using the Task-level Resource Planning tool.
 You can find this view by navigating to a Project Task Tracker or accessing it via a Task’s Detail View.
 This functionality makes it easy to define a resource’s work week and apply hours automatically.

 Master Planning plays nicely with the task-level resource allocation tool since it bubbles up the Project Manager’s task allocations to this global view.
 Admins can also use this view to invite resources to a project and define a baseline resourcing strategy.
 From Master Planning, admins have visibility into how their baseline plan translated into the resource’s actual schedule.

 To begin, creating a resourcing strategy click on the Planning icon found on the left-hand navigation.